 Energy marketing and you

-Have you ever been contacted about a better deal on your energy?
-Here’s what you need to know about marketing by energy retailers.
+Have you ever been contacted by a salesperson from an energy company about a better deal on your energy plan?
+Here’s what you should know if you find yourself in this situation.

 What are your rights?

-In marketing their services to you, energy retailers are bound by strict rules, laws and legislation to protect your rights as a consumer.
-When marketers from an energy retailer approach you, irrespective of whether it’s by phone, by email or in-person at a shopping centre or your door, they must comply with:
+In marketing their services to you, energy providers are bound by strict rules, laws and legislation to protect your rights as a consumer.
+When salespeople from an energy provider approach you, irrespective of whether it’s by phone, by email or in-person at a shopping centre or your door, they must comply with:

 They must: